marklogic-community/marklogic-samplestack/README.md

 1) **Database**

-This version of Samplestack is intended to run with MarkLogic 8.0-1.1 or 8.0-2.
-Note: There is no direct upgrade path from Early Access releases of MarkLogic 8 to this release.
-If you had previously been running an early access pre-release, please perform a full uninstall, including manually deleting data directories, before installing a supported 8.x version for use with Samplestsack.
+This version of Samplestack has been tested to run on MarkLogic 8.0-3.
+Log an issue for questions on compatibility with MarkLogic server versions.
+Note: There is no direct upgrade path from previous releases.
+If you had previously been running previous or pre-release version, please perform a full uninstall, including manually deleting data directories, before installing a supported 8.x version for use with Samplestack.

 2) **Middle Tier - Application Server**